sapman1208/DS-Video-for-Roku-TV/README.md

 - `ffmpeg-hls-proxy.js`: transcodes only as needed during playback.
 It does not update Video Station metadata, artwork, playlists, watched state, ratings, or subtitles for the Roku app.
 - `subtitle-watcher.js`: scans on first start, then polls for newly indexed files and downloads missing `.srt` files.
 It tries SubDL first when `SUBDL_API_KEY` is configured, then falls back to OpenSubtitles when configured.

-By default the subtitle watcher scans movie and TV-style library paths such as `Movies`, `New Stuff`, and `TV Shows`.
+By default the subtitle watcher scans movie and TV-style library paths such as `Movies`, and `TV Shows`.
 Home videos are skipped by default to avoid false subtitle matches.
 Set `ROKU_SUBTITLE_INCLUDE_HOME=1` in `.env` if you want home-video folders included too.
 If OpenSubtitles reports a daily quota limit, the watcher logs `subtitle-quota-pause` and waits until the next poll.

 Logs: